Michelle F. Moseley Counseling, PLLC

 WHAT IS THE INVESTMENT FOR THIS TRAINING?

 $150 for the 6-hour training session, as well as handouts and additional resources for further learning.
 If you prefer to participate in the training, but not receive CEs, the cost is $90.
+Limited financial assistance is available for therapists-in-training who are current students and desire to attend this training, please contact Michelle to inquire about this.

 TELL ME ABOUT THE CONTINUING EDUCATION CREDITS.